Paranormal activity began during its restoration.

 A shadowy apparition has been seen in the projection room.

-Recent investigation reports released by the West Michigan Ghost Hunters Society show that the Old Regent Theater is haunted.
-Three revealing photos catch paranormal evidence on film.
+Recent investigation reports released by the West Michigan Ghost Hunters Society show that the Old Regent Theatre is haunted.

 211 Trowbridge Street,